 Board of Directors

-Anthony DuComb, Vice-President joined the Board of Directors in 2011 and brings an extensive background in legal experience, having practiced law for 35 years, specializing in all aspects of employment and labor law litigation.
+Anthony joined the Board of Directors in 2011 and brings an extensive background in legal experience, having practiced law for 35 years, specializing in all aspects of employment and labor law litigation.
 He recently retired as the Managing Counsel, Pacific Area Law Office, of the United States Postal Service, where he advised USPS officers and executives.

-Anthony has been involved with the festival since its creation, originally working to help secure financial partners, and as a donor and participant since then.
+Anthony has been involved with the festival since its creation in 2004, originally working to help secure financial partners, and as a donor and participant since then.
 He is actively involved in Swim Across America, raising funds for cancer research.
 He is an active member of the historic Dolphin Swimming and Boating Club serving as Board President and other key leadership roles.
 Anthony himself is an avid triathlete and open water swimmer who has completed a six-person relay team swim across the English Channel, competed in the Mt.
 Washington New Hampshire Bicycle Hill Climb, and raced in numerous Half-Ironman and Ironman triathlons.

-Kip Evans is a professional photographer, underwater explorer, and award-winning cinematographer.
+Kip is a professional photographer, underwater explorer, and award-winning cinematographer.
 Throughout his career, Kip has collaborated with many notable organizations and individuals.
 For over 10 years, he has worked on several National Geographic Society projects including the Sustainable Seas Expeditions, serving as the chief photographer for noted marine biologist Dr. Sylvia Earle.
 During this project, Kip traveled in the US, Mexico, American Samoa, and Belize, exploring remote offshore underwater canyons, pinnacles, and reefs, and spending over 300 hours diving submersibles at depths of 1,800 feet.

 Kip joined the Sylvia Earle Alliance in 2008, as the Director of Photography and Expeditions.
-Since then he has lead expeditions to Belize, Cuba, and Mexico, documenting “hope spots”, special areas of the ocean that need critical protection.
+Since then he has led expeditions to Belize, Cuba, and Mexico, documenting “hope spots”, special areas of the ocean that need critical protection.
 As a cinematographer, Kip has worked on a number of underwater documentaries, including specials for CNN, BBC, Discovery Channel, and National Geographic, including “Pearl Harbor – Legacy of Attack” with Dr. Robert Ballard, the discoverer of the Titanic.
 Several of Kip’s films have debuted at the San Francisco International Ocean Film Festival.

-Krist Jake established the Festival in 2003 and, with the help of many others, has overseen its growth.
+Krist established the Festival in 2003 and, with the help of many others, has overseen its growth.
 He is the founder of Redwood Capital, a service provider to early stage businesses, and co-founder and former Chairman of Denali Education Center, a non-profit in Alaska.
 Krist, a Princeton and Stanford grad, and a former officer in the United States Navy, has swum thousands of miles in San Francisco Bay and is one of the “Legends” of the Original Escape From Alcatraz Triathlon.
 His wife, Laurie, is also a Festival volunteer.

 Sidney J. P. Hollister